 Faculty members are expected to meet with their classes as scheduled.
 If a Faculty member unexpectedly finds it necessary to be absent or tardy, the Chair or Dean shall be notified so that the class can be covered or an appropriate notice posted.
-An "Absence from Campus" form (available on the "Faculty Resources" tab on MyUIndy: my.uindy.edu/faculty) should be filed after such unexpected absences.
+An "Absence from Campus" form, available on the MyUIndy Faculty Resources page, should be filed after such unexpected absences.